 The obesity epidemic spreading across Western countries is having dangerous side effects for men, and they are both physical and social.
-To see the obesity epidemic in action, have a look at the animated gif on the right.
+To see the obesity epidemic in action, have a look at the animated gif on the upper right.
 Click on it for a bigger version.

 While many people think of testosterone as a bad thing (like guys with their hat backwards grunting at each other while listening to Limp Bizkit music), the reality is much different.
 Not only do high testosterone levels not cause aggression, but they actually can cause guys to be fairer and less aggressive.

 Other research suggests that high testosterone levels increase the desire for social dominance, but that doesn’t necessarily increase aggression, unless it is expected in the environment (i.e. the men with higher testosterone in prison would be more violent; the men with higher T in many more civilized environments would simply be more charming and assertive).